Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Application to Experimental Data

 The results obtained for the four cases considered, using samples A and B, are shown in Figures~\ref{fig:barril}

 and \ref{fig:utas},

 respectively.
 Greater differences between upstream and downstream educed impedances are observed with sample A, which exhibits stronger non-linear behaviour with respect to flow effects.
 However, the conclusions regarding the impact of assuming different 1D flow velocity distributions are consistent for both liners and can be summarised as follows.
 The differences in the educed resistances for the different velocity profiles are larger compared to the differences in the reactances, aligning with observations from the numerical experiment.
 Greater differences are also noted with increasing Mach number.
+One may notice that around 1400 Hz, the duct cross-section allows more than one propagating mode, which increases the sensitivity of the impedance eduction process and may contribute to the local slope change observed in the reactance, particularly in the absence of mean flow.

 Additionally, the impact of assuming different flow profiles is more pronounced for a downstream acoustic source (upstream propagation), consistent with the larger biases observed in the wavenumbers obtained for the different formulations.
 Regarding the different formulations used for solving the PBE, significant differences are observed among the three cases.
 The case with matching $\delta^*$ shows the best agreement between the solution obtained for the hyperbolic tangent profile and that for the universal law of the wall.